PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/create_question.md

 The question will ask the student to take two matrices `A` and `B` and multiply them together to obtain `C`.
 The dimensions of the matrices are defined through the variables `nRows`, `nInner`, and `nCols`.  `nRows` refers to the number of rows of `A`, the variable `nInner` refers to the number of columns of `A`, which is equal to the number of rows of `B`, and finally, `nCols` refers to the number of columns of `B`.
 These variables are defined randomly, and in turn the two matrices are generated randomly using [np.random.random_integers](https://numpy.org/doc/stable/reference/random/generated/numpy.random.random_integers.html).

-Finally, we compute matrix-matrix product using Numpy's [.dot() method](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.dot.html?highlight=dot#numpy.ndarray.dot).
+Next, we compute matrix-matrix product using Numpy's [.dot() method](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.dot.html?highlight=dot#numpy.ndarray.dot).

-Finally, when saving the matrices to the data dictionary, we use the method `pl.to_json` which converts the matrices into objects useable by the Prairielearn system.
+Finally, when saving the matrices to the data dictionary, we use the method `pl.to_json` to convert the matrices into a format compatible with Prairilearn.

 * The `question.html` file contains:
 ```html